 Highlighting different types of IDR plans available to borrowers

-There are four main types of IDR plans available for borrowers – REPAYE, PAYE, IBR, and ICR.
+Four main types of IDR plans are available for borrowers – REPAYE, PAYE, IBR, and ICR.
 Each plan has its own set of rules regarding eligibility criteria, calculation of monthly payments, and forgiveness options.

 • REPAYE: This plan calculates payments at 10% of discretionary income for most borrowers and offers forgiveness after 20 or 25 years of qualifying expenses.

-• PAYE: PAYE caps your monthly payment at 10% of discretionary income and offers forgiveness after 20 years of qualifying expenses.
+• PAYE: PAYE caps your monthly payment at 10% of discretionary income and provides forgiveness after 20 years of qualifying expenses.

 • ICR: ICR calculates your monthly payment as the lesser of a fixed amount over 12 years or a percentage (20%) of discretionary income.
 Forgiveness is available after 25 years of qualifying payments.